zeflash/SublimeLinter/README.markdown

 SublimeLint natively supports Python (using pyflakes) and supports using PHP via "php -l" if PHP is in your $PATH.
 There is also an option to use pylint (if present), instead of pyflakes.

-1. To enable the plugin to work by default, you need to set a user preference "sublime_linter" to true.
+1. To enable the plugin to work by default, you need to set a user preference "sublimelint" to true.
 2. You can turn on/off the linter via a command view.run_command("linter_on") (or "linter_off") - even if you have not set a user preference before.

 Note that the linter normally works in a background thread and is constantly refreshing when enabled.